Presidency of Abraham Lincoln: Native Americans

+A delegation of Native American leaders in the White House Conservatory, March 27, 1863.
+The delegates seated in the front row, left to right, are Standing in Water, War Bonnet, and Lean Bear, Cheyenne; and Yellow Wolf, Kiowa.
+All four were dead within two years of this image being taken.
+Yellow Wolf died of pneumonia days later, while all three Cheyenne delegates were killed by Colorado militia troops in 1864.

 Conflicts with Native Americans on the American frontier continued during the Civil War, as American settlers continued to push west.
 In 1862, Lincoln sent General Pope to put down the "Sioux Uprising" in Minnesota.
 Presented with 303 execution warrants for convicted Santee Dakota who were accused of killing innocent farmers, Lincoln conducted his own personal review of each of these warrants, eventually approving 39 for execution (one was later reprieved).
 In his final two annual messages to Congress Lincoln called for reform of the Bureau of Indian Affairs and federal Indian policy.
 However, as the war to preserve the Union was Lincoln's primary concern, he simply allowed the system to function unchanged for the balance of his presidency.

 On May 16, 1864, less than 15 months after meeting President Lincoln in Washington, Lean Bear, Black Kettle, and others in the tribe were camping on their buffalo hunting grounds near Ash Creek.
 The 1st Colorado Regiment, under the command of Lieutenant George Eayre, approached the group.
 Positive that this would be a peaceful encounter, Lean Bear went alone to meet the militia to show his peaceful intentions.
 On his chest, Lean Bear proudly wore his peace medal that he had received on his trip to Washington D.C. in 1863.
 In his hand, he held an official document signed by Lincoln stating that he was peaceful and friendly with whites.
 What Lean Bear did not realize was that Eayre's troops were operating under orders from Colonel John M. Chivington to "kill Cheyennes whenever and wherever found."
 Eayre ordered his men to shoot Lean Bear, who was wounded and fell off his horse.
 He was then shot repeatedly by the soldiers as they rode past his body on the ground.
 Newspaper reports and books from the era report that Cheyenne warriors attacked settlers and committed a number of atrocities in the summer of 1864 including the June 11 Hungate massacre.

 On November 29, 1864, U.S. Volunteers Colonel John Chivington and a 675-man force of the Third Colorado Cavalry attacked and destroyed a village of Cheyenne and Arapaho people in southeastern Colorado Territory, killing and mutilating an estimated 70 to over 600 Native American people.
 Chivington claimed 500 to 600 warriors were killed.
 However, most sources estimate around 150 people were killed, about two-thirds of whom were women and children.
 According to the historian Michael Green, "the Sand Creek Massacre prompted reforms in Indian policy, though after Lincoln had died."